Skye-XD/desktop-icons-ng/README.md

 - [ ] Gdk.Display.get_default().get_app_launch_context() when used in launch() to launch a desktop file crashes GJS.
 Likely problem in GJS.
 Current workaround is not to use the context, set to null, till fixed upstream.

 - [ ] Dragged Icon sets the wrong offset for the cursor and defaults to 0,0 with Gtk.DragSource.set_icon in Wayland.
 This works perfectly in X11 and the correct offset is set.
-Again likely problem in GJS/Gtk4, however drag and drop otherwise works perfectly till fixed upstream.
+Again problem in Gtk4 on Wayland, But reported and issue in Gtk4 [here](https://gitlab.gnome.org/GNOME/gtk/-/issues/2341), however drag and drop otherwise works perfectly till fixed upstream.

 - [ ] Application keyboard shortcut accelerators stop working after a submenu of a menu is closed, work perfectly if only the menu is closed.
 Bug reported [here](https://discourse.gnome.org/t/gtk4-eventcontroller-gestureclick-returns-incorrect-state-gdk-modifiertype-on-mouse-button-press-in-x11/9710) in Gnome Discourse, no clear solution.
 Current workaround is to destroy the menu once closed.
 Keyboard accelerators then work again normally.